 Accountants and CPA firms use JYNI to configure Jynis — AI agents — to find small business owners in their target industries and local market.
 A CPA who specializes in restaurant accounting configures Jynis to find restaurant owners in their metro.
 A firm specializing in contractor accounting targets construction and specialty trade businesses in their state.

-The Jynis deliver verified owner phone numbers and email addresses daily — exclusive to that practice's account.
+The Jynis surface owner phone numbers and email addresses (phone + email checked) as they're discovered — private to that practice's account; JYNI does not resell your pipeline.
 Automated outreach sequences introduce the firm with industry-specific accounting content and stay in contact over weeks.
 When a business owner responds to request a consultation, the meeting books directly on the practitioner's calendar.